Own-Data-Privateer/hoardy-mail/README.md

     - `gmail-trash`: move messages to `[Gmail]/Trash` in GMail-specific way instead of trying to delete them immediately (GMail ignores IMAP `EXPUNGE` outside of `[Gmail]/Trash`, you can then `imaparms delete --method delete --folder "[Gmail]/Trash"` them after, or you could just leave them there and GMail will delete them in 30 days)

 - debugging:
-  - `--debug`
-  : print IMAP conversation to stderr
   - `--dry-run`
   : don't perform any actions, only show what would be done

-- server connection:
-  - `--plain`
-  : connect via plain-text socket
-  - `--ssl`
-  : connect over SSL socket
-  - `--starttls`
-  : connect via plain-text socket, but then use STARTTLS command
-  - `--host HOST`
-  : IMAP server to connect to
-  - `--port PORT`
-  : port to use; default: 143 for `--plain` and `--starttls`, 993 for `--ssl`
-  - `--user USER`
-  : username on the server
-  - `--passfile PASSFILE`
-  : file containing the password
-  - `--passcmd PASSCMD`
-  : shell command that returns the password as the first line of its stdout

 - message search filters:
   - `--all`